 - 1. In early March of each year, the Budget Office sends out application packets for the upcoming budget year.
-These packets are mailed to all nonprofit agencies that received funding in the current year, requested funding for the current year, or inquired about funding any time during the last twelve months. - 2.
-Completed application packets and all additional documentation must be submitted to the Budget Office by May 1st in order to be considered for funding in the upcoming budget. - 3.
+These packets are mailed to all nonprofit agencies that received funding in the current year, requested funding for the current year, or inquired about funding any time during the last twelve months. - Completed application packets and all additional documentation must be submitted to the Budget Office by May 1st in order to be considered for funding in the upcoming budget. - 3.
 The application packets can be seen in Attachment A to this document.
 The application includes a description of the countywide purpose for the funds requested, a listing of the organization's board of directors, salary information, and various financial forms. - 4.
 Certain documentation is required from each agency in addition to the application packet as shown below. - a.
 The agency's latest tax return (Form 990) - b.
 Copy of the Letter of Determination of the agency's nonprofit status (section 501(c)(3)) from the Internal Revenue Service, including Federal Identification Number. - c.
 A statement of agency revenues and expenses for the most recent fiscal year. - d.
 A balance sheet showing the assets, liabilities, and fund balances of the agency. - e.
 Copy of the letter from the Florida Department of Agriculture & Consumer Services verifying that the agency has complied with the registration requirements of Chapter 496, Florida Statutes, the Solicitations of Contributions Act. - f.
 If the organization has an annual review, compilation, or audit completed by an independent certified public accountant, submit a copy with the application. - g.
 In accordance with this policy, if an agency received \$100,000 or more from the County for the prior year, then the agency must have an audit completed by an independent certified public accountant at the end of the agency's fiscal year.
-A copy of this audit must be submitted to the Indian River County Office of Management and Budget within 180 days after the end of the agency's fiscal year.
+A copy of this audit must be submitted to the Indian River County Office of Management and Budget within 120 180 days after the end of the agency's fiscal year.
 The Budget Office may extend the 180 day audit submittal requirement, based upon a written request justifying the extension and if deemed to be in the best interest of the County.
-The extension will typically not exceed the three (3) months from the original due date. - 5.
-Indian River County will accept applications for funding from nonprofit agencies during this time period only.
-If an agency submits an application for funding after May 1st, it will not be approved during the current funding cycle.
-This application may be considered for the next fiscal year if requested by the agency.
-If any agency requests funding during the middle of a fiscal year, this request may only be funded in the following year through the normal application process.
+The extension will typically not exceed the three (3) months from the original due date.
+If an audit required